Necropolis

-Necropoleis in the ancient world
+In the ancient world

 Egypt

-Ancient Egypt is noted for multiple necropoleis.
+Ancient Egypt is noted for multiple necropoleis and they are major archaeological sites for Egyptology.
 Ancient Egyptian funerary practices and beliefs about the afterlife led to the construction of several extensive necropoleis to secure and provision the dead in the hereafter.
-These necropoleis are therefore major archaeological sites for Egyptology.

-Probably the best-known ancient Egyptian necropolis is the Giza Necropolis.
-Made famous by the Great Pyramid of Giza, which was included in the Seven Wonders of the Ancient World, the necropolis includes three major pyramid tombs of Old Kingdom kings and several smaller pyramids related to the royal burials, as well as mastabas (a typical royal tomb of the early Dynastic period) and tombs and graveyards for lesser personages.
+Probably the best-known one is the Giza Necropolis.
+Made famous by the Great Pyramid of Giza, which was included in the Seven Wonders of the Ancient World, the necropolis includes three major pyramid tombs of Old Kingdom kings and several smaller pyramids related to the royal burials, as well as mastabas (a typical royal tomb of the early Dynastic period, which continued to be used for lesser royals, high nobility, and senior officials into the First Intermediate Period) and tombs and graveyards for lesser personages.The pyramids at Giza, especially the Great Pyramid of Khufu, are awe-inspiring structures that have stood the test of time for thousands of years.

-Almost as well-known as Giza is the Theban Necropolis, on the west bank of the Nile at Thebes (modern Luxor).
+Almost as well known as Giza is the Theban Necropolis, on the west bank of the Nile at Thebes (modern Luxor).
 This necropolis is known for the rock-cut tombs of the Valley of the Kings, the Valley of the Queens, and the various tombs of nobles and others from the New Kingdom onward.
 The Theban Necropolis is home to some of the few Ancient Egyptian tombs that remained essentially intact until discovery by modern archaeologists, including the Tomb of Tutankhamun and the Tomb of Kha and Merit.

 Other ancient Egyptian necropoleis of note are the necropolis of Saqqara, home to the Step Pyramid of Djoser and other royal burials; the necropolis of Dahshur, site of the Red Pyramid of Sneferu, the oldest "true" pyramid; and Abydos, site of a necropolis containing burials from the Predynastic through the Late Period.
 A pair of small necropoleis of Theban-style rock-cut tombs started to take shape in the wadis east of Akhetaten (modern Amarna) during the Amarna Period of the New Kingdom; while it appears that the tombs were not ultimately used for burials due to the collapse of the Amarna regime about 20 years after the foundation of Akhetaten, the tomb decorations provide much information about that era of ancient Egyptian history.

 Etruria

 The Etruscans took the concept of a "city of the dead" quite literally.
 The typical tomb at the Banditaccia necropolis at Cerveteri consists of a tumulus which covers one or more rock-cut subterranean tombs.
 These tombs had multiple chambers and were elaborately decorated like contemporary houses.
 The arrangement of the tumuli in a grid of streets gave it an appearance similar to the cities of the living.
-The art historian Nigel Spivey considers the name cemetery inadequate and argues that only the term necropolis can do justice to these sophisticated burial sites.
+The art historian Nigel Spivey considers the name cemetery inadequate and argues that only the term necropolis can accurately represent these sophisticated burial sites.
 Etruscan necropoli were usually located on hills or slopes of hills.